twirapp/twir/README.md

 # Development

-## Prerequirements
+## Pre requirements

 Before starting developing application you need these tools installed:

-#### All system wide dependencies provided by VSCode and Devcontainers
+#### All system-wide dependencies provided by VSCode and Devcontainers

-You can easy setup dependencies for project via installation of this deps:
+You can easy setup dependencies for project via installation of these deps:

 - [Docker](https://docs.docker.com/engine/)
 - [Visual Studio Code](https://code.visualstudio.com/)